 The EPA requires regular sampling to ensure drinking water safety.
-The Tussing Road Water System conducted sampling for bacteria; haloacetic acids; total trihalomethanes; nitrate; arsenic; volatile organic compounds; synthetic organic compounds; radiological contaminants; Lead & Copper as well as fluoride during 2020.
+The Tussing Road Water System conducted sampling for bacteria; haloacetic acids; total trihalomethanes; nitrate; Lead & Copper as well as fluoride during 2021.
 Of the contaminant sampling conducted, most were not detected in the Tussing Road Water System water supply.
-Radiological contaminants, volatile organic compounds, and synthetic organic samples were all below detectable limits.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.